mahmoud-medhat0/3rd-project/instructions/2-deploying-trustworthy-code.md

 ### Circle CI

 Circle CI is only one of many options for CI/CD tools.
-It is a “software as a service” and has a [free account](https://circleci.com/signup/?source-button=free) that you can use throughout this project, which is ideal for UdaPeople since it’s a start-up running on a shoestring budget!
+It is a “software as a service” and has a [free account](https://circleci.com/signup/?source-button=free) that you can use throughout this project, which is ideal for rdproject since it’s a start-up running on a shoestring budget!

 1. [Create an account](https://circleci.com/signup/?source-button=free) with circleci.com if you haven't already.
 We recommend the free tier for this course.
 It includes 2500 credits per week which equals around 70 builds.
 This should be enough as long as you are conservative with your builds. _If you run out of credits, you can create another account and continue working._
 2. Create a new project in Circle CI using your GitHub repo.